ovace/art/how-to-learn.md

 # Why learn

-- beautiful: some stuff is beatiful to learn
+- beautiful: some stuff is beautiful to learn
 - useful: for society, and for yourself (if you help others you feel well and get money to survive).

 # English